highlando/academic-kickstart/content/post/covid-19-trends/index.md

 As of the date indicated in the plots, the JHU data delivers the following numbers.
 We plot the logarithmic slopes for several countries for the last 50 days.
-See the [pdf file](slopes-dsifc.pdf) for a better resolution of the plots.
+See the [pdf file](slopes-dsifc.pdf) for more countries and a better resolution of the plots.

-{{< figure src="slopes-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties for a number of countries" lightbox="true" >}}
+{{< figure src="slopes-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties for a number of countries.
+The upper 6 are always shown.
+The lower 2 countries change occasionally.
+See the [pdf](slopes-dsifc.pdf) for all countries." lightbox="true" >}}

 ## Explanations of the Data Representation